melanietoh/SoCalBeach4Life/README.md

 We added 3 major capability improvements.
 - Our first additional capability is augmenting trips to allow users to select restaurants as part of their trip.
 - Our second additional capability is allowing users to share their trips with friends so they can coordinate trips.
-- Our second additional capability is adjusting our stored routes for trips to support multi-stop trips.
+- Our third additional capability is adjusting our stored routes for trips to support multi-stop trips.
+We also augmented our helper/model classes to provide further support for future development, such as supporting multistop routes, waypoints and addresses exchangeability, and adding trip variables.
+We also patched any bugs discovered in 2.4 and during development.

 ## Installation